 - Build strong community connections by bringing together School Councils and Student Councils to share experiences and explore common opportunities and challenges in a proactive way.
 A shared database of best practices could be created so that limited resources can be shared and stretched, where appropriate.

 - Leverage existing programs and community volunteers to benefit schools.
 For example, local environmental groups have various programs to green school yards at no cost.
 Local Council members are also a wealth of information and opportunity.
-As an example, it would be great to work together to expand the safe biking network.

 - Develop clear messages for students and families about Internet safety, which means staying on top of the latest on-line buzz to keep families in the know and our students safe.
+During the last four years, HDSB has developed a number of new approaches in this area, including the Technology and You initiative.

 Interested in reading more about the role of trustees?
 Here’s a couple of resources for you.